eIDAS 2European UnionIdentity

 How does eIDAS 2 relate to the EU AML Regulation?

-The AML Regulation (Regulation (EU) 2024/1624) names the EUDI Wallet as a valid means of identifying and verifying customers during due diligence. eIDAS 2 creates the wallet; AMLR makes wallet-based identification a recognised way to meet your KYC obligation.
+The AML Regulation (Regulation (EU) 2024/1624) names the EUDI Wallet as a valid means of identifying and verifying customers during due diligence. eIDAS 2 creates the wallet; AMLR makes wallet-based identification a recognised way to meet your KYC duty.
 Plan the two together.

 Automate your compliance with AI Agents